 It’s common sense that laughter makes us feel better, but to discover all of its benefits, experts have been studying the power of laughter since the 1960s.
-There’s even an official word for this branch of science: gelotology (from the greek gelos, which means “laughter”).
+There’s even an official word for this branch of science: gelotology (from the Greek “gelos,” which means “laughter”).

-What have they discovered?
-Laughter may increase circulation, boost mental function, decrease pain and stress, release endorphins that help people feel happier and more.
-With all those benefits, it’s plain to see that laughter is good medicine.
-Here are seven ways to laugh more:
+What have those experts discovered?
+They found that laughter may increase circulation, boost mental function, decrease pain and stress, and release endorphins that help people feel happier.
+With all of those benefits, it’s plain to see that laughter is good medicine.